 There’s few more elegant cities in regional Australia than Grafton in the Clarence Valley, on the NSW North Coast.
 Built on the banks of the Clarence River, part of the east coast’s largest river system, it’s home to grand historic buildings, classic country pubs and a captivating floral festival.

-Jacaranda trees in Grafton date back to 1879 when seed merchant Henry Volkers, who owned a local nursery, introduced the exotic species.
-Over the years more jacarandas were planted, attracting visitors from far and wide for the spring bloom.
-The first Jacaranda Festival was celebrated in 1935.
+There are over 2,000 Jacaranda trees in Grafton and when they blossom each Spring the whole city turns purple.
+Jacaranda trees in Grafton date back to 1879 when seed merchant Henry Volkers introduced the species.
+Over the years more jacarandas were planted, attracting visitors from around the world for the famous purple blooms.

-You can browse fresh seasonal produce at the Grafton Farmers’ Market, held every Thursday morning in the carpark of the heritage-listed Christ Church Cathedral.
-You’ll find charming cafes, delicious restaurants and heritage pubs.
-A short drive northeast is the 1906-built Ulmarra Hotel.
+You can buy fresh seasonal produce at the Grafton Farmers’ Market, held every Thursday morning in the carpark of the heritage-listed Christ Church Cathedral.
+You’ll find cafes, restaurants and heritage pubs, while a short drive northeast of the city is the iconic 113-year-old Ulmarra Hotel.